kgrid/specs/docs/activationSpec.md

 ### Knowledge Object Implementation <a name="object"></a>

 Knowledge object is a collection of metadata and binary files that together have a unique identifier (including a version identifier).
 There are some required and some optional file types in a knowledge object.
-These files, their content and the way they are structured inside a KO could vary deponding on which kgrid version is used to create the knowledge object.
-Please refere to [Kgrid Knowledge Objects](https://github.com/kgrid/koio/kgrid_knowledge_objects.md) on our koio ontology repository for documentation on different versions of krid knowledge object model.
+These files, their content and the way they are structured inside a KO could vary depending on which kgrid version is used to create the knowledge object.
+Please refer to [Kgrid Knowledge Objects](https://github.com/kgrid/koio/kgrid_knowledge_objects.md) on our koio ontology repository for documentation on different versions of kgrid knowledge object model.

 ## Related links
 - [Kgrid Website](https://kgrid.org/)